Angular-Azure-Workshop/workshop-modules/01-storage-and-devops.md

-# First Module: Azure Storage and DevOps
+# Module 01: Azure Storage and DevOps
 Hosting an Angular application on Azure Blob Storage

 ---